Intercity bus service: Intercity bus lanes

 In Israel, intercity roads and highways have at times dedicated lanes which can only be used by buses.
 Such lanes ensure that intercity buses are not hindered by traffic jams and can dramatically improve travel times.
 Such improvements make public transportation more attractive which when done on scale can lead to an "extraordinary economic boost to the overall economy".
 An example of intercity lanes in scale is the Tel Aviv metropolitan area in which the city of Tel Aviv in conjunction with the Israeli transportation ministry pushed for the establishment of such lanes.
 The work required to convert lanes was done over one night and required the painting of clear symbols (In Israel, yellow diamonds) which indicate that there is a public transit only lane.
-The Marker reported that lack of effective enforcment has derailed the effictivness of such lanes since lack of police enforcement has led some motorists to user the lanes, thus damaging public transit efficacy.
+The Marker reported that lack of effective enforcement has derailed the effectiveness of such lanes since lack of police enforcement has led some motorists to use the lanes, thus damaging public transit efficacy.